renpy/renpy/sphinx/source/atl.rst

     :type: int
     :default: 1

     The number of times to tile the image horizontally.
-(This is ignored when xpan is given.)

 .. transform-property:: ytile

     :type: int
     :default: 1

     The number of times to tile the image vertically.
-(This is ignored when ypan is given.)

 .. transform-property:: matrixcolor